pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 nodeGroups:
 - name: linux-ng
 instanceType: m5.xlarge
-minSize: 3
+minSize: 2
 ```
-You should use a name and region here to reflect the version of Pega Platform you want to deploy and specific the region in which your cluster will run.
+You should use a name and region here to reflect the version of Pega Platform you want to deploy and specify the region in which your cluster will run.

 2. To create your Amazon EKS cluster and Windows and Linux worker nodes, from your /EKS-demo folder, enter.

-`eksctl create cluster -f ./cluster-spec.yaml`
+`eksctl create cluster -f ./my-EKS-cluster-spec.yaml`

  It takes 10 to 15 minutes for the cluster provisioning to complete.
 During deployment this command copies the required Kubernetes configuration file to the cluster and into your default ~/.kube directory.